Shadows in the Sun: Healing from Depression and Finding the Light Within, by Gayathri Ramprasad

 The Center Cannot Hold: My Journey Through Madness, by Elyn R. Saks

-though she has suffered from schizophrenia since the age of eight, and still has ongoing major episodes of the illness, Elyn R. Saks is an esteemed professor, lawyer, and psychiatrist and is the Orrin B. Evans Professor of Law, Psychology, Psychiatry and the Behavioral Sciences at the University of Southern California Law School.
-In her memoire The Center Cannot Hold, Elyn Saks discusses openly the paranoia, the inability to tell imaginary fears from real ones, and the voices in her head insisting she do terrible things, as well as the many obstacles she overcame to become the woman she is today.
+Though she has suffered from schizophrenia since the age of eight, and still has ongoing major episodes of the illness, Elyn R. Saks is an esteemed professor, lawyer, and psychiatrist and is the Orrin B. Evans Professor of Law, Psychology, Psychiatry and the Behavioral Sciences at the University of Southern California Law School.
+In her memoir The Center Cannot Hold, Elyn Saks discusses openly the paranoia, the inability to tell imaginary fears from real ones, and the voices in her head insisting she do terrible things, as well as the many obstacles she overcame to become the woman she is today.

 Lay My Burden Down: Suicide and the Mental Health Crisis Among African-Americans, by Alvin Poussaint and Amy Alexander